-Our executive officers, directors and greater than 5% shareholders, in the aggregate, own approximately 78.8% of our outstanding ordinary shares (including 43,434,363 ordinary shares represented by ADSs and assuming no exercise of outstanding options).
-Furthermore, many of our current directors were appointed by our principal shareholders.
-As a result, such persons or their appointees to our board of directors, acting together, have and will continue to have the ability to control or significantly influence all matters submitted to our board of directors or shareholders for approval, including the appointment of our management, the election and removal of directors and approval of any significant transaction, as well as our management and business affairs.
+Our executive officers, directors and greater than 5% shareholders, in the aggregate, own approximately 72.5% of our outstanding ordinary shares (including 36,472,394 ordinary shares represented by ADSs and assuming no exercise of outstanding options).
+Furthermore, some of our current directors were appointed by our principal shareholders.
+As a result, such persons or their appointees to our board of directors, if they act together, will have the ability to control or significantly influence all matters submitted to our board of directors or shareholders for approval, including the appointment of our management, the election and removal of directors and approval of any significant transaction, as well as our management and business affairs.
 This concentration of ownership may have the effect of delaying, deferring or preventing a change in control, impeding a merger, consolidation, takeover or other business combination involving us, or discouraging a potential acquiror from making a tender offer or otherwise attempting to obtain control of our business, even if such a transaction would benefit other shareholders.